blockpilgrim/poc2/project-charter.md

 ### Implementation Notes for Future Sessions

-**Current State After Phase 2**:
+**Current State After Phase 3**:
-- `lead.service.ts` is now 629 lines (up from 489) due to well-documented helper methods
+- `lead.service.ts` is now 823 lines (increased due to new methods and comprehensive documentation)
-- All D365 calls now have retry logic with exponential backoff
+- Complex `buildSecureODataFilter` method refactored from 71 lines to 19 lines
-- Common patterns extracted into reusable helper methods
+- 5 new focused helper methods with single responsibilities
-- Field selections cached as class properties for performance
+- Zero `any` types - full TypeScript coverage
-- Error handling improved with proper error copying (no mutation)
+- Centralized error handling with structured context
+- All user input properly escaped for security
+- Efficient query building without string parsing
-- All tests passing (2 tests updated for new logger format)
+- All tests passing (19/19 - 3 tests updated for new error messages)

-**Key Files to Focus On for Phase 3**:
+**Key Files to Focus On for Phase 4**:
-- Primary: `/backend/src/services/lead.service.ts` (629 lines)
-  - `buildSecureODataFilter` method (lines ~213-293) needs splitting - still 80+ lines
-  - Complex nested conditions in organization filtering logic
-- Related: `/backend/src/services/d365.service.ts`, `/backend/src/services/initiative-mapping.service.ts`
-- Tests: `/backend/src/services/__tests__/lead.service.test.ts`
+- Delete: `/packages/backend/_unused_implementations` directory
+- Archive: Old refactoring docs to `/docs/archive/`
+- Create: New architecture documentation reflecting current implementation
+- Update: README files to reflect actual implementation

 **What Was Completed from Abandoned Code**:
 - ✅ Retry logic extracted and implemented